Search

 Problem 2: Shortage of Resources

-The manager may keep track of the receipt and used resources as well as the account details to prevent the problem of shortage of resources.
-By implementing the above recommendation, company may increase its profits, the operations will be carried out smoothly without any hindrance also there will be healthy relationship between the employer and employee which will provide a peaceful environment at the workplace.
+The manager may keep track of the receipt and used resources as well as the account details to prevent the problem of a shortage of resources.
+By implementing the above recommendation, the company may increase its profits, the operations will be carried out smoothly without any hindrance also there will be a healthy relationship between the employer and employee which will provide a peaceful environment at the workplace.

 2.1 Continuous improvement with its purpose and benefits

-Continuous improvement: It can be defined as the process of modifying the features of services and products so that large number of customers can be attracted toward the company.
-It is very beneficial for an organisation as it can help to increase profits and sales by satisfying needs of customers by making improvements in products or services that are offered by a business entity (Lee and Kim, 2014).
+Continuous improvement: It can be defined as the process of modifying the features of services and products so that a large number of customers can be attracted to the company.
+It is very beneficial for an organisation as it can help to increase profits and sales by satisfying the needs of customers by making improvements in products or services that are offered by a business entity (Lee and Kim, 2014).

 Purpose of Continuous Improvement:

-1. The main purpose of continuous improvement is to offer such products to the customers that are modified according to their preferences.
+1. The main purpose of continuous improvement is to offer such products to customers that are modified according to their preferences.

 2. Another purpose of continuous improvement is to maximize profits.